 2. Quality level and range of perspectives diminish

 - If you cut the ‘reliable’ workforce in half, not only will the overall quality level and range of perspectives diminish, but the healthy goal of building your skill level will falter.
-After all, the man who works in this new reality is ‘safer’ than much of (female) the competition he had before this decision.
+After all, the man who works in this new reality is ‘safer’ than much of female competition he had before this decision.
+Women are often quicker to keep their learning current.
 Fewer female graduates will get through the education and training they need in order to become his competition, let alone the earner that families today so desperately need.

 3. Poorer skill levels of current talent

 - Diminishing graduate talent pool.
 In the last several decades, employers have had access to a wider than ever talent pool from whom they could recruit.
 As I said in ‘The Con Job’ women are outpacing men when it comes to advanced degrees and even maintaining their CPD after they’ve joined the workplace.
 If women are forced to leave education because of unplanned pregnancies, the skill levels of your potential talent pool will decrease.
 When the leaked decision was made a few months ago, Treasury Secretary Janet Yellen warned the SCOTUS of the damaging effects on the economy and how such an overturning would set women back economically decades.